Range Map

 Key Features for GA Buyers

-Altitude performance.
-The TSIO-520-R maintains 310 HP to its critical altitude, allowing the T210 to cruise at 185–195 KTAS in the mid-teens on 14–16 GPH.
-This is the aircraft’s primary differentiator from the NA 210 and makes it genuinely competitive with light twins on block time for long trips.
+- Altitude performance.
+The TSIO-520-R maintains 310 hp to its critical altitude, allowing the T210 to cruise at 185 to 195 KTAS in the mid-teens on 14 to 16 GPH.
+This is the aircraft’s primary differentiator from the NA 210.

-Weather avoidance.
-The ability to cruise at FL180–FL200 puts the T210 above a significant fraction of en-route weather.
+- Weather avoidance.
+The ability to cruise at FL180 to FL200 puts the T210 above a significant fraction of en-route weather.
 Combined with a capable IFR platform and good useful load, it becomes a serious cross-country tool for instrument-rated owners flying in varied conditions.

-Six-seat cabin and useful load.
-Useful load of approximately 1,535 lbs allows four adults with full fuel and baggage on most trips — meaningful for the mission.
+- Six-seat cabin and useful load.
+A useful load around 1,535 lb lets four adults fly with full fuel and baggage on most trips, meaningful for the mission, and the 4,000 lb gross gives the T210N a touch more weight margin than the NA 210.

 Trade-offs

 - Turbo system complexity and cost.
-The TSIO-520-R adds a turbocharger, intercooler, and associated plumbing to the 210’s already complex maintenance profile.
-Budget meaningfully more for annuals than the NA 210 — $3,500–5,000+ is realistic on a well-maintained example.
+The TSIO-520-R adds a turbocharger, wastegate, and associated plumbing to the 210’s already complex maintenance profile.
+Budget meaningfully more for annuals than the NA 210; $3,500 to $5,000 or more is realistic on a well-maintained example.

 - Engine management discipline.
-Turbocharged Continentals require active management of cylinder head temperature (CHT) and turbine inlet temperature (TIT).
+Turbocharged Continentals demand active management of cylinder head temperature and turbine inlet temperature.
 Shock cooling during descent is a primary cause of premature cylinder failure.
-Buyers should confirm the previous owner managed the engine correctly — a borescope inspection is essential pre-purchase.
+Confirm the previous owner managed the engine correctly; a borescope is essential at pre-purchase.

 - Bladder tanks.
-Identical concern to the NA 210: deterioration with age and disuse, expensive to replace ($5,000–10,000 for the pair), and a frequent source of surprises.
+Identical concern to the NA 210: deterioration with age and disuse, expensive to replace at $5,000 to $10,000 for the pair, and a frequent source of surprises.

 - Oxygen required at altitude.
-Despite its high service ceiling, the T210 is unpressurized.
-Supplemental oxygen is required for all occupants above 12,500 ft MSL for extended operations, and recommended well before that on long legs.
+Despite its high service ceiling, the T210 is unpressurised.
+Supplemental oxygen is required for the crew above 12,500 ft for extended operations and for all occupants above 14,000 ft, and it is worth using well before that on long legs.

 See Also

-- Cessna 210 Centurion — normally aspirated variant; lower operating costs and simpler powerplant, reduced altitude performance
+- Cessna 210 Centurion – the normally aspirated sibling; lower operating cost and a simpler powerplant, reduced altitude performance.
+Compare

-- Riley Super P210 — pressurized Centurion derivative; eliminates the oxygen requirement for high-altitude operations
+- Riley Super P210 – the pressurised Centurion derivative; eliminates the oxygen requirement for high-altitude cruise.
+Compare

 Technical Specifications